 Text Message Appointment Reminders

+We have introduced sending SMS text messages to remind patients of booked appointments.
 For this service consent is required please download Consent Form and hand into reception.

 Failed to Attend Appointments

-In 2016 715 appointments were missed which equates to 119 hours of consulting time.
+In 2019 475 appointments were missed which equates to 80 hours of consulting time.
 Please remember to cancel your appointment if you are unable to attend.